 Connectivity or the underlying infrastructure encompasses both traditional and emerging networks and new technologies.
 It is a key enabler upon which all smart services could be provided.
 Examples include machine-to-machine (M2M) communication, the Internet of Things (IoT), and resulting applications and services such as e-government, traffic management and road safety.

-It is estimated that at present over 50 per cent of IoT activity is focused on manufacturing, transport, smart cities and user applications, but that in the future all industries will be able to benefit from IoT initiatives, highlighting and enabling new business models and workflow processes.

 Smart devices/terminals are the things and edge components that are connected via the enabling infrastructure and connectivity layer to exchange data between the field and the city operation centre.
 Cars, traffic lights and cameras, water pumps, electricity grids, home appliances, streetlights and health monitors are all examples of things that need to become smart so as to deliver significant advancements towards the achievement of sustainability and economic and social goals.
 This is especially important in developing countries.

 Then the role of software development becomes essential to exploit and capitalize on the first two pillars (connectivity and terminals), such that all three pillars can function together to support new services that would never have been possible before.
 Software includes both the city platform which interfaces with all terminals seamlessly as well as the service-specific functions that are tailored to perform each vertical application or service in the city.

+Artificial intelligence (AI) is a key driving force for digital transformation and technological innovation, with cases proving its potential and ability to address pressing issues.
+Application of AI in agriculture improves productivity, promoting poverty alleviation and rural industrial development.
+Further, AI enhances clinical diagnostic accuracy and accessibility of medical treatment.
+Member States must actively engage in dialogue and explore best practices to maximize the societal benefits of AI and build a more inclusive and sustainable future.

-It will be possible for the work carried out under this study Question to be founded on Resolutions 139 (Rev. Dubai, 2018), on the use of telecommunications/ICTs to bridge the digital divide and build an inclusive information society, and 197 (Rev. Dubai, 2018), on facilitating IoT to prepare for a globally connected world, of the Plenipotentiary Conference; Resolutions 44 (Rev. Geneva, 2022), on bridging the standardization gap between developing and developed countries, and 98 (Rev. Geneva, 2022), on enhancing the standardization of IoT and smart cities and communities for global development of the World Telecommunication Standardization Assembly; and Resolution ITU-R 66-1 (Rev. Sharm el-Sheikh, 2019) of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of IoT.
+It will be possible for the work carried out under this study Question to be founded on Resolution 11 (Rev. Kigali, 2022) on telecommunication/ICT services in rural, isolated and poorly served areas, Resolution 68 (Rev. Kigali, 2022) on assistance to indigenous peoples and communities through ICTs, and Recommendation ITU-D 19 on telecommunications for rural and remote areas of the World Telecommunication Development Conference; on Resolutions 139 (Rev. Bucharest, 2022), on the use of telecommunications/ICTs to bridge the digital divide and build an inclusive information society, and 197 (Rev. Dubai, 2018), on facilitating IoT to prepare for a globally connected world, of the Plenipotentiary Conference; Resolutions 44 (Rev. New Delhi, 2024), on bridging the standardization gap between developing and developed countries, and 98 (Rev. New Delhi, 2024), on enhancing the standardization of IoT, digital twins and smart sustainable cities and communities for global development of the World Telecommunication Standardization Assembly; and Resolution ITU-R 66-2 (Rev. Dubai, 2023) of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of IoT.

 Question or issue for study